nik610/titanic-dataset/README.md

 test.csv - the test data that was provided by Kaggle.com.

 train.csv - the train data that was provided by Kaggle.com.

+I received a score of 0.77511 on Kaggle.